 (c) Response to Motion.
 The Court Hearing Scheduler Program will compute the date that an objection is due, and such objection deadline must be included in the hearing notice.
-If no timely response is filed, the Court may rule on the motion as unopposed.
+If no timely response is filed, the Court may rule on the motion without further notice or a hearing as set forth in Local Bankruptcy Rule 9013-1(d).